 The more you know about infant and toddler health, the more comfortable you'll feel caring for your child.
 Start by sharing your questions about infant and toddler health with your child's doctor.
 Remember, nothing is too trivial when it comes to your child's health.

 A newborn brings a whirlwind of activity to your life.
-At first, newborn health may seem limited to round-the-clock feeding, bathing, diapering and soothing — but there's more to newborn health than these basics.
+At first, newborn health might seem limited to round-the-clock feeding, bathing, diapering and soothing — but there's more to newborn health than these basics.
 Other newborn health highlights include caring for your newborn's skin, decoding your newborn's cries and promoting your newborn's development.

 Newborn health also extends to parents.
 After all, taking good care of your baby includes taking good care of yourself.
 Sneak in as much sleep as possible, and don't be afraid to ask for help when you need a break.

 Newborn care can turn your life upside down, and newborn health concerns can sometimes seem overwhelming.
 Appreciate the joy your newborn brings to your life — and cope with everything else one day at a time.

 It might seem that your baby learns something new every day.
 In fact, every experience — from cuddling before nap time to listening to a sibling's chatter — helps your baby learn more about his or her world.

 As your baby grows and changes, you might have new questions about infant health.
 How can you encourage your baby to sleep through the night?
 When should you introduce solid foods?
 When will your baby sit up?
 What are red flags for infant health?

 Your baby's doctor is a great resource for learning more about infant health.
 Take advantage of other resources for infant health, too, such as nurse information lines.
 Above all, trust your instincts.
 When it comes to infant health, timing is critical.
 The earlier any problems are detected, the earlier treatment can begin.